Projects during your studies

 You may park in the underground parking lot for students (below the mensa, WiWi building and central library) if you are living outside of the Passau central area but no more than 90km away from Passau.
 You can claim access to the parking lot for your CampusCard in room JUR 017.
 The parking ticket which you can download via HISQIS must be placed inside your car behind the windshield where it is easily visible.
 Opening hours for the parking lots can be found at their entrances or here.

 Registration periods for the exams

-If no deviating information is provided you need to register for all exams via HISQIS, but the periods when the registration is open vary from faculty to faculty.
-For example the period for exams of the Faculty of Business, Econonimcs and Information Systems is usually one month before exams at our faculty.
+If no deviating information is provided, you need to register for all exams via HISQIS, but registration periods vary from faculty to faculty.
+For example, the registration period for exams of the Faculty of Business, Econonimcs and Information Systems usually starts and ends one month before exams at our faculty.
 Depending on your subjects you may have different registration periods for your exams!
 The exact times will be announced in the lectures, on Stud.IP, in HISQIS and via social media.
 After the official period, you can no longer register for the exam and need to wait for the next date.
 Speaking of the next date - usually there are two dates for exams at the FIM.
 The first date is right after the lectures and the second date is right before the next semester starts.
-Double-check for which date you registered and bring the printout of your registered exams to the exam itself in case something goes wrong.
+Double-check whether you registered for the first or second date and bring the printout of your registered exams to the exam itself in case something goes wrong.

 You may fail an exam twice but you must repeat the exam within one year after your last try.
 You cannot repeat an exam after you passed it.
 There is no way to improve your grade.
-You may also have oral exams especially in courses with few participants.
-Remember to revise differently for those exams: meet up with you fellow students and ask each other questions and answer them to make sure that you can explain the concepts.
+Some courses have oral exams, especially when the course has few participants.
+Remember to prepare differently for those exams: meet up with you fellow students and ask each other questions to make sure that you can explain the concepts.